paulnicholsen27/ruby_dooby_doo_phase_two/README.md

 - A list of the guests who were on that episode
 - Each guest's name should link to the Guest Show page

-### 5. Guest Episode links
+### 5. Guest Show Page Episode links

-On the guest show page, add a list of the episodes the guest has appeared on.
-Each episode date should link to the show page for that episode.
+On the Guest show page, add a list of the Episodes the Guest has appeared on.

+For each Episode, show the:

+- date of the Episode
+- rating for the Appearance

+Each Episode date should link to the show page for that Episode.

 ### 6. Appearance Rating Validation

-The rating on an Appearance should be between 1 and 5.
+The rating on an Appearance should be between 1 and 5 (inclusive - `1` and `5` are okay).

-- Add a validation to ensure that this is the case.
+- Add a validation to ensure that the rating is between 1 and 5.
-- Add handling for this error to the Appearance creation action.
+- Add handling for this error to the Appearance create action.
 - The validation error should be shown on the Appearance creation form when a user attempts to save an appearance with an invalid rating.

-### 7. Additional Appearance Validation
+### 7. Advanced: Additional Appearance Validation

 A Guest should only appear on a given Episode once.

 - Add a validation to Appearance to ensure that each Guest can only appear once on the same Episode.
-- If necessary, update the error handling on the Appearance creation form to show this validation error.
+- Update the error handling on the Appearance creation form to show this validation error.

+### 8. Advanced: Episode Average Rating

+On the Episode show page, show the average rating of the Appearances for the episode.

+### 9. Advanced: Guest Show Page Appearance Ordering

+On the Guest show page, order the Episodes by the Appearance rating so that the highest rated shows first in the list.

 ## Rubric